Do I Need REAL ID to Vote?

 Applying for a REAL ID for the first time requires appearing in person with a variety of documents proving your identity.
 The list of documents that are acceptable, and the office that issues REAL ID-compliant identification cards, depends on where you live.

-Visit your state’s driver’s licensing agency website to find out exactly what documentation is required to obtain a REAL ID.
-At a minimum, you must provide documentation that shows the following:
+Check with your state to find out exactly what documentation is required to obtain a REAL ID.

 1. Full Legal Name